jirikadlec2/django-jquery-file-upload/README.md

 Introduction
 ============

+This is a fork of the django-jquery-file-upload project modified to support uploading zipped GeoTiff and File Geodatabase files (.tif.zip, .gdb.zip)

 This is a small example on how to setup Sebastian Tschan's jQuery File Upload in Django.
 He has a working demo on his [webpage](http://aquantum-demo.appspot.com/file-upload) and a [github repository](https://github.com/blueimp/jQuery-File-Upload) with an example on how to do it in PHP.

 Here, you'll find a minimal Django project with a minimal app.
 You can run the example standalone by cloning the repository, running the migrations and starting the server.